mosaicml/llm-foundry/examples/bert/README.md

 Before using the configs in `yamls/main/` when running `main.py`, you'll need to fill in:

 * `save_folder` - This will determine where model checkpoints are saved.
 Note that it can depend on `run_name`.
 For example, if you set `save_folder` to `s3://mybucket/mydir/{run_name}/ckpt` it will replace `{run_name}` with the value of `run_name`.
 So you should avoid re-using the same run name across multiple training runs.
 * `data_remote` - Set this to the filepath of your streaming C4 directory.
-The default value of `./my-copy-c4` will work if you built a local C4 copy, following the [datset preparation](#dataset-preparation) instructions.
+The default value of `./my-copy-c4` will work if you built a local C4 copy, following the [dataset preparation](#prepare-your-data) instructions.
 If you moved your dataset to a central location, you simply need to point `data_remote` to that new location.
 * `data_local` - This is the path to the local directory where the dataset is streamed to.
 If `data_remote` is local, you can use the same path for `data_local` so no additional copying is done.
 The default values of `./my-copy-c4` are set up to work with such a local copy.
 If you moved your dataset to a central location, setting `data_local` to `/tmp/cache-c4` should work fine.
 * `loggers.wandb` (optional) - If you want to log to W&B, fill in the `project` and `entity` fields, or comment out the `wandb` block if you don't want to use this logger.
 * `load_path` (optional) - If you have a checkpoint that you'd like to start from, this is how you set that.